 Certifications - Certified Registered Nurse First Assistant (CRNFA) Credential - Accredited University or accredited training professionals; CNOR Certification - Accredited University or accredited training professionals

 Medium work - Exerting up to 50 pounds of force occasionally, and/or up to 30 pounds of force frequently, and/or up to 10 pounds of force constantly to move objects.
-Possible exposure to blood, bodily fluids, or tissues.10 Rapid City Regional Hospital, Inc.
+Possible exposure to blood, bodily fluids, or tissues.10 Monument Health Rapid City Hospital, Inc.

 Make a difference.
 Every day.